Join On Running athlete Meg Mackenzie for a special women’s only trail running camp in Chamonix, France and Courmayeur, Italy.

 Today we have a run that we think will create some great memories – a day exploring the world of trail running on the strikingly beautiful Posettes mountain above Le Tour, high above Chamonix valley and just a stone’s throw from the Swiss border.
 Afterwards, we’ll stop at Big Mountain Brewery in Chamonix, where we’ll be joined by a special guest.

 Today we’ll ride together on a shared shuttle through the 11.7 km long Mont Blanc tunnel, to the historic town of Courmayeur, Italy.
-After settling into the Hotel Bouton d’Or with our friends Patrizia and Andrea, we’ll take a shared shuttle to the end of the strikingly beautiful Val Ferret with the glaciers of Mont Blanc on our left.
+After settling into our hotel, we’ll take a shared shuttle to the end of the strikingly beautiful Val Ferret with the glaciers of Mont Blanc on our left.
 At Arnuva, not far from the Swiss border, we’ll run a high balcony section of the Ultra-Trail du Mont-Blanc course, back to Courmayeur.

 After a buffet breakfast of the wonderful pastries at the Hotel Bouton d’Or, we’ll shuttle back to Chamonix then hike up to the Montenvers hotel at the side of the famous Mer de Glace glacier.
 From there, we’ll run the alpine “Balcon Nord” to Refuge Plan de l’Aiguille, perched high above Chamonix.
 The refuge also has the best tart in the valley, so we’ll take a stop to test the tart, too!

 In the afternoon, we’ll treat ourselves with a trip to QC Therme, the deluxe new spa in Chamonix, where we can soak outside under the glaciers of Mont Blanc.
-For our final group dinner, we’ll be joined by one of our special guests.
+After, our trip will wrap up with a memorable final dinner in town.

 Plan your departure for the day the tour ends at the earliest.
 The Geneva airport is about one and a half hours from Chamonix by shuttle, so it’s possible to leave the day the tour ends as long as your flight is not too early.
-This tour includes return transfer to the Geneva airport.
+Our shuttle partner can get you to a flight departing before 10am, but a private shuttle is required at an additional cost of $220.
+If you want to enjoy Chamonix for a day or two after the trip ends, the shuttle is still included.
+Contact us for details.
 Please discuss options with us if you’re unsure about your departure plans.